hackernishanth/Zomato-Restaurants-Suggestion/README.md

 I have used the hole data set to built the model

+I have created the model to find the __Bangalore Top 10 Famous Dish's in Zomato Restaurant's__

 # Download the zomato dataset from kaggle

 __Link:__ https://www.kaggle.com/himanshupoddar/zomato-bangalore-restaurants